fbpx

 Ancient Akrotiri archaeological site, Akrotiri, Santorini, Greece

 The Ancient Akrotiri archaeological site is Greece’s Pompeii – currently being excavated and one of the most important ancient sites in Greece to visit.
-Eat at the little fish tavernas at the moedern-day Akrotiri village, and visit the incredible Red Beach before heading up to the Akoriti Lighthouse.

 2. Akrotiri Lighthouse

-You’ll find akrotiri lighthouse featuring in most articles about where you should go with a rented vehicle in Santorini.
+You’ll find Akrotiri lighthouse featuring in most articles about where you should go with a rented vehicle in Santorini.

 Photo of Akrotiri lighthouse and the cliffs of Akrotiri from the sea below